 SQL Server can easily produce a lot of information about what is happening.
 Sometimes finding the critical information is time-consuming at best and thoroughly frustrating at worst.
-Any tools that can help streamline this process are most welcome, especially if they are free.
+Any tools that can help streamline this process are most welcome.
 ApexSQL Plan is just one such tool.

 In this article, I’ll start off with a simple SQL query to see what ApexSQL Plan can tell us.
 Then, I’ll enhance it and look at the effect of each enhancement.
 As we go, you’ll see how to change a few things to make the queries more performant.

 I’ve used ApexSQL Generate to fill a simple customers table.
 The table definition looks like this:

 CREATE TABLE [dbo].[Customers]( [CustomerID] int NOT NULL identity, [FirstName] [nvarchar](255) NULL, [LastName] [nvarchar](255) NOT NULL, [Street] [nvarchar](255) NOT NULL, [StreetNumber] [nchar](10) NOT NULL, [Unit] [nchar](10) NULL, [City] [nvarchar](255) NOT NULL, [StateProvince] [nvarchar](255) NOT NULL, [ISO3_Country] [char](3) NOT NULL, [EmailAddress] [varchar](254) NULL, [HomePhone] [numeric](15, 0) NULL, [MobilePhone] [numeric](15, 0) NULL ) ON [PRIMARY]

 I generated 10,000 rows to make things interesting.
 Now, let’s do some basic queries and let’s use ApexSQL Plan to do them.